leondz/hatespeechdata/README.md

 __19. A Benchmark Dataset for Learning to Intervene in Online Hate Speech (Reddit)__
 * Link to publication: [https://arxiv.org/abs/1909.04251](https://arxiv.org/abs/1909.04251)
 * Link to data: [https://github.com/jing-qian/A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech](https://github.com/jing-qian/A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech)
-* Task description: Binary (hateful/not).
+* Task description: Binary (hateful/not)
 * Details of task: Hate per se
-* Size of dataset: 22324
+* Size of dataset: 22,324
 * Percentage abusive: 0.24
 * Language: English
-* Level of annotation: Posts - with context of the converstaional thread taken into account
+* Level of annotation: Posts (with context of the converstaional thread taken into account)
 * Platform: Reddit
 * Medium: Text
 * Reference: Qian, J., Bethke, A., Belding, E. and Yang Wang, W., 2019.
 A Benchmark Dataset for Learning to Intervene in Online Hate Speech.
 ArXiv,.